 I came to San Jose State University as an Assistant Professor of Physics and Astronomy in 2004.
 I continued my research in various topics of astrobiology as a co-investigator with the Virtual Planetary Laboratory, one of the NASA Astrobiology Institute's lead teams.

 I have taught many different courses, including the entire calculus-based physics sequence for engineering majors, a graduate course in astrobiology for science education MS students, an undergraduate course in astrobiology for science and engineering majors, astrophysics, thermodynamics, and general education astronomy.

 I was awarded tenure and promoted to Associate Professor in 2010.
 I became full Professor in 2015.
+In 2017, I became the Chair of the Department (the first woman to hold this position in the 50-year history of our department).
 In recent years, I have been redirecting my research efforts toward supporting STEM student success: my Physics 50 classroom is now also my laboratory.
 I am working closely with the College of Engineering to promote student success at the level of Physics 50 and earlier in the engineering curriculum.